kaonashi-tyc/Rewrite/README.md

 ###Requirements
 To use this package, TensorFlow is required to be installed (tested on 0.10.0 version).
 Other python requirements are listed in the requirements.txt.
 Also a GPU is **highly** recommended, if you expect to see some results in reasonable amount of time.

 All experiments run on one Nvidia GTX 1080.
-For 3000 iterations with batch size 16, it takes the small model about 20 minutes to finish, while 90 minutes for the big one.
+For 3000 iterations with batch size 16, it takes the small model about 20 minutes to finish, while 80 minutes for the medium one, and 2 hours for big model.
 ###Example
 Prior to training, you need to run the preprocess script to generate character bitmaps for both source and target fonts: